Alcohol and IQ: A Deep Dive into Alcohol’s Effects on Cognition

 As important as the environment is for the development of IQ, the largest part of intelligence is actually determined by genetics.
 According to research conducted on twins, approximately 50–80% of intelligence depends on the parents.

-For this reason, it’s fairly common for highly intelligent parents to have children with high IQs and vice versa.
+For this reason, it’s fairly common for highly intelligent parents to have children with high IQs and low IQ parents to have a highly intelligent child.
 However, other combinations are not unheard of since intelligence is largely a polygenic trait, and factors other than genetics can’t be disregarded either.

 #3.
 Mental Health Disorders